 Well, the Missoula Curling Club is all about introducing new people to the sport and creating opportunities for people to meet other players, learn the game and travel to curling tournaments around the region.
 We are a nonprofit located in Montana that plays our games at the Glacier Ice Rink at the Western Montana Fairgrounds.

-This October we will host two learn-to-curl events where members of the club instruct newbies on how to deliver a rock, sweep, skip and score.
+We will teach you how to deliver a rock, sweep, skip and score.
 Within 20 minutes you’ll be playing and then you can spend the rest of your life trying to get better at it.

 Do I need equipment?

 Although there are lots of things you could buy — shoes, crazy Norwegian curling pants, brooms, a set of curling rocks for $11,200 (Canadian), or a snazzy broom bag — you don’t need any of it to start.
 We have brooms, sliders to put over your shoes and (probably most importantly) the rocks.
 You come in comfortable, warm clothes and you can play (although I would not really recommend jeans or boots, cowboy).

 It’s cheaper than skiing (or golf or hockey).
 But it does cost money.
 Most of our fees go directly to specific costs.
 We have to rent ice hourly from Glacier, we have to purchase insurance, we have to get new equipment from time to time and so we do have to charge folks.
 So, generally it costs $10 to learn to curl and then you have options for how to get involved.

 Well, what are those options?

 Oh, right.
 Well, first (and cheapest) there is an open curling time that the rink hosts once the outdoor ice goes in.
 Usually from 10am-1pm on Friday you can curl your heart out for only $8.
 You can practice throwing and there is almost always enough players to play a pick-up game.
 In 2018, this started on November 3, but you can check the GIR schedule.